BioinfoMachineLearning/ScHiCEDRN/README.md

 ## Content of Folders

 ```
-Model_Weights: Trained weights of all the models used in the paper
+Model_Weights: Trained weights of all the models used in the paper.
-Models: Pytorch implementation of models used in experiments
+Models: Pytorch implementation of models used in experiments.
-ProcessData: The Raw Data, Data Loaders, and preprcoessing scripts
+ProcessData: The Raw Data, Data Loaders, and preprcoessing scripts.
-Pretrain: Scripts used to run experiments and to analyze experiemnt outputs
+Pretrain: Scripts used to run experiments and to analyze experiemnt outputs.
+TrainingYourData: Scripts used to training the data by yourself.
-Utils: Scripts used for loss function and analyze outputs
+Utils: Scripts used for loss function and analyze outputs.
 ```

 ## Single cell HiC dataset used in the paper